 Leave the tram at Zeytinburnu, follow the Metro signs into the adjoining Metro station, climb the stairs and descend on the other side of the tracks so as to be on the outbound/westbound track.
 Board a train going to Havalimanı (airport).
 Ride it to the last stop, and you'll be directly beneath the airport parking garage, on the concourse between the Domestic and International terminals.

 You will have to go through a security check to enter either terminal.

-have problems), or shuttle van (may make several hotel stops before heading for the airport).
+More expensive, but safer, faster and more comfortable alternatives to the Metro-and-tram trip are to go by private transfer (good value!), taxi (can have problems), or shuttle van (may take time making several hotel stops before heading for the airport).
 More...

 —by Tom Brosnahan